acapria/BV-BRC-Docs_acapria/docroot/education/index.rst

 * **Accessiblity**.
 The BV-BRC provides users with free bioinformatic resources, open to all students and instructors registered to our website.
 * **Reproducibility**.
 The sharing of educational material through public workspaces allows for open access to workflows, exercise documents, and sample data, providing consistent results for both instructors and students.
 * **A GUI Platform**.
 The BV-BRC provides users with a mutlitude of high-performance bioinformatic tools, along with millions of curated bacterial and viral genomes, through a easy-to-use, graphical user interface.
 This also provides our educational community with a means of integrating bioinformatics into their course curricula without requiring the prerequisites necessary for using traditional bioinformatic tools, such as  experience utilizing a command line interface.
 * **Support**.
-The BV-BRC team is readily available to provide support to eductors through our long-standing ticket submission system and our BV-BRC Community Slack Channel.
+The BV-BRC team is readily available to provide support to educators through our long-standing ticket submission system and our BV-BRC Community Slack Channel.

 Create and Publish an Education Workspace